apurvanand29/apurvanand29/README.md

 # 👋 Hi, I'm Apurva, a bug detector!

-🎓 I'm a Master's student in Information Technology and Management at Illinois Tech, graduating in May 2025.
+🎓 I'm a Masters graduate in ITM, May 2025.
 With 4+ years of experience in software quality assurance, I specialize in both **automation and manual testing** of web applications.